-How to make 40 minute hamburger buns:
+How to make Hamburger Buns

 Here is a little quick fact section.
 There have been MANY questions about this recipe so I have broken down the most common to help troubleshoot.
 Browse below before you make this recipe and check the comments for more great tips and tricks.